DevarakondaV/DevarakondaV.github.io/_posts/2024-03-02-A-Brief-Look-At-Entropy.markdown

 ## Entropy

-Entropy, in the context of information theory, was introduced by Claude Shannon when he was a graduate student.
+Entropy, in the context of information theory, was introduced by Claude Shannon.
 Shannon defined entropy as the inherent uncertainty of a variable's possible state.
 Mathematically, the entropy of a given variable $$x$$ is defined below.

 $$
 h(x) = \sum_{x \in \mathcal{X}} p(x)\log{p(x)}